Transit Windsor: 1977 to present

-Tunnel Bus
+Tunnel bus

-The Detroit–Windsor tunnel opened in November 1930 and was immediately served by a cross-border bus route operated by the Detroit and Canada Tunnel Company.
+The Detroit–Windsor Tunnel opened in November 1930 and was immediately served by a cross-border bus route operated by the Detroit and Canada Tunnel Company.
 The service was transferred to Transit Windsor on February 1, 1982.
 It operated on an hourly headway with a cash fare of $10 in U.S. or Canadian dollars in each direction.
 All passengers were required to clear customs facilities and re-board the bus.
 In 2019, the tunnel bus route served over 203,000 passengers after year of declining ridership due to stricter entry restrictions.
 The route had special service for sporting events in Detroit as well as concerts and civic holidays.

 In February 2025, Mayor Drew Dilkens vetoed a plan that would have doubled the tunnel bus fare to save the cross-border service.
 The tunnel bus ceased operations on August 31, 2025.
-A change to Canadian labor law, along with the ongoing trade war with the U.S., increased costs to the operator, and so the service was cut.
+A change to Canadian labour law, along with the ongoing trade war with the U.S., increased costs to the operator, and so the service was cut.